Snow White: Russia and Eastern Europe

 According to Christine Shojaei Kawan, the earliest surviving folktale version of the Snow White story is a Russian tale published anonymously in 1795.
 The heroine is Olga, a merchant's daughter, and the role of the magic mirror is played by some beggars who comment on her beauty.
+In the Russian tale, titled "Сказка о старичках-келейчиках", a merchant has a daughter named Olga, and marries another woman.
+Years later, the girl's stepmother welcomes some beggars in need of alms, who tell her Olga is more beautiful than her.
+A servant takes Olga to the open field and, in tears, tells the girl the stepmother ordered her to be killed and her heart and little finger brought back as proof of the deed.
+Olga cuts off her little finger and gives to the servant, who kills a little dog and takes out its heart.
+Olga takes refuge in a cottage with hunters, and asks the beggars to trade gifts with her stepmother: Olga sends a pie, and her stepmother sends her a poisoned pearl-studded shirt.
+Olga puts on the shirt and faints, as if dead.
+The hunters find her apparently dead body and place it in a crystal tomb.
+A prince appears to them and asks to take the coffin with him to his palace.
+Later, the prince's mother takes off the pearl-studded shirt from Olga's body and she wakes up.

-Alexander Afanasyev collected a Russian version titled The Magic Mirror, in which the reason that the heroine has to leave her parents’ house is different than the usual.
+Alexander Afanasyev collected a Russian version titled The Magic Mirror, in which the reason that the heroine has to leave her parents' house is different from the usual.
 Instead of being the daughter of a king, she is the daughter of a merchant, who's left with her uncle while her father and brothers travel.
-During their absence, the heroine’s uncle attempts to assault her, but she frustrates his plans.
-To get his revenge he writes a letter to the heroine’s father, accusing her of misconduct.
-Believing what's written in the letter, the merchant sends his son back home to kill his own sister, but the merchant’s son doesn't trust his uncle’s letter, and after discovering what's in the letter are lies, he warns her sister, who escapes and is taken in by two bogatyrs.
+During their absence, the heroine's uncle attempts to assault her, but she frustrates his plans.
+To get his revenge he writes a letter to the heroine's father, accusing her of misconduct.
+Believing what's written in the letter, the merchant sends his son back home to kill his own sister, but the merchant's son does not trust his uncle's letter, and after discovering what's in the letter are lies, he warns her sister, who escapes and is taken in by two bogatyrs.
 The elements of the stepmother and the mirror are introduced much later, after the merchant returns home believing his daughter is dead and remarries the woman who owns the titular magic mirror, that tells her that her stepdaughter is still alive and is more beautiful than she is.
 In another Russian version the heroine is the daughter of a Tsar, and her stepmother decides to kill her after asking three different mirrors and all of them told her her stepdaughters is more beautiful than she is.
-The dwarfs’ role is fulfilled by twelve brothers cursed to be hawks, living at the top of a glass mountain.
+The dwarfs' role is fulfilled by twelve brothers cursed to be hawks, living at the top of a glass mountain.